Criticism of the Quran: Obscure words and phrases

-The Quran "sometimes makes dramatic shifts in style, voice, and subject matter from verse to verse, and it assumes a familiarity with language, stories, and events that seem to have been lost even to the earliest of Muslim exegetes", according to journalist and scholar Toby Lester.
+According to journalist and scholar Toby Lester, the Quran "sometimes makes dramatic shifts in style, voice, and subject matter from verse to verse, and it assumes a familiarity with language, stories, and events that seem to have been lost even to the earliest of Muslim exegetes."

-The Quran is known to contain a number of words the meaning of which is not clear and for which Muslim commentators (and Western scholars) have created "a welter of competing guesses".
+The Quran is known to contain a number of words whose meanings are unclear, for which Muslim commentators (and Western scholars) have created "a welter of competing guesses."
+The following table displays some examples of ambiguous terms.